Bitdribble/bitdribble-doc/source/install.rst

 - libjansson-devel

-- micro-httpd

 - libcurl-devel.

+The ``libmicrohttpd`` package needs to be compiled from sources, since it is unavailable at this time as a Cygwin package.
+Download the libmicrohttpd-0.9.60 or later package from https://ftp.gnu.org/gnu/libmicrohttpd, untar it, and at a Cygwin bash terminal run ``configure`` followed by ``make`` and ``make install``.

-In a Cygwin bash terminal, do the following:
+Then, in a Cygwin bash terminal, do the following:

 .. code-block:: none